AnyChart/docs.anychart.com/Common_Settings/Legend/Legend_Items.md

 ## Text Format

-To set the text format of legend items, use the {api:anychart.core.ui.Legend#itemsFormat}itemsFormat() method with either [tokens](../Text_Formatters#string_tokens) or [formatting functions](../Text_Formatters#formatting_functions).
+To set the text format of legend items, use the {api:anychart.core.ui.Legend#itemsFormat}itemsFormat(){api} method with either [tokens](../Text_Formatters#string_tokens) or [formatting functions](../Text_Formatters#formatting_functions).
 Which settings are available depends on the series type and whether the chart type is single-series or multiple-series.

 You can also call the {api:anychart.core.ui.Legend#useHtml}useHtml(){api} method to enable HTML for the legend text.

 ### Tokens

-For chart types that allow adding multiple series, the `"{%seriesName}"` token is always available.
-You can also use tokens that are specific for the series type.
-For example, here the `"{%seriesYSum}"` token is used with line series:
+If the chart type allows adding multiple series, each legend item represents a series.
+In this case, you can use the `"{%seriesName}"` token, which is always available, and other series-related (not point-related) tokens supported by the given series type.

+For example, here the `"{%seriesName}"` and `"{%seriesYSum}"` tokens are used to configure the legend text of a multiple-series Line chart:

 ```
 // enable html for the legend